 National Natural Landmark in Hinsdale Co.

 It began roughly 850 years back when a chunk of the Mesa Seco broke away and started slowly sliding down the mountain.
-A chunk of rock, dirt and forest oozed 4 miles and over 3,000 feet in elevation, forming Lake San Cristobal.
+A chunk of rock, dirt, and forest oozed 4 miles and over 3,000 feet in elevation, forming Lake San Cristobal.

 Parts of the Earthflow are still active, as evidenced by leaning trees.
-Another younger flow began 300 years ago and is actually sliding over the previous earthflow.
+Another younger flow began 300 years ago and is sliding over the previous earthflow.

 It was designated a national natural landmark in 1965 and contains 800 acres.
 Slumgullion is a mining term used to describe the muddy clay left in the bottom of a sluice box.